lukeoson/lukeoson-mkdocs/docs/blog/posts/post05-event-autocon1.md

 Peters talk on the emergence of AIOPs referenced the desired architectural flow of **Observe** > **Engage** > **Act**.
 He explained the inherent need and urgency to lean into this ML & LLM assisted approach - as statistically evidenced by the lack of talent entering the networking profession.
 A timely reminder of that recurrent message that we need to *Make Network Engineering Cool again*.
 There are simply not enough of us.

 ??? example "An controversial take - I might get cancelled.
 It's supposed to be good natured.
 Trust. :pray:"
     I have thoughts here - and a decidedly unpopular opinion I may develop another time… It’s gone down like a lead balloon when I have brought it up in water cooler conversations at the AutoCons so far.
 Which makes me nervous to talk openly about it, but the gist is, we are no where close to as smart as we like to think we are.
 This field is full of comparatively shit technologists by reference to most other technical domains.
 Ut oh - I said it.
 To be clear - I am in the bottom percentile, and, other than me, absolutely everyone that participates in NAF is to be excluded.
 This is the impressive tip of our community.
 But many in our profession would not be capable of transitioning to a legit development role.
 My argument being I am of the few self aware or stupid enough to say it out loud.
-Note the ironically funny feedback loop there.
-Turtles. :-)
+Note the ironically funny feedback loop there. :turtle:{ .bounce }

 Peters point was that it’s ridiculous to fear that AI will take our jobs.
 More likely, it will relieve some of the strain of an already lean and work burdened sector.
 We are all pretty bored of hearing this following the LLM early hype cycle so we can skip the detail.

-When I saw the AutoCon1 speakers list Peters talk title stood out as the most intriguing.
-I assumed it would elucidate a narrative questioning if we are building high performance intelligent compute capable of solving real world problems akin to Bostrum’s 2014 SuperIntelligence predictions (Hall-9000) or if, in actuality, LLM models are just the first publicly notorious form of ML that can do a few fun and fluffy things and not much more (WALL-E).
+When I saw the AutoCon1 speakers list Peter's talk title stood out as the most intriguing.
+I assumed it would elucidate a narrative questioning if we are building high performance intelligent compute capable of solving real world problems akin to [Bostrom’s 2014 SuperIntelligence](../../books.md/#superintelligence) predictions (Hall-9000) or if, in actuality, LLM models are just the first publicly notorious form of ML that can do a few fun and fluffy things and not much more (WALL-E).
 Alas, Peters talk did not pan out that way.
 My disappointment in the moment was ultimately salvaged by the debate that followed.
 Sweet!

 But before we get to that, it’s worth quickly summarizing Peter’s take on Hollywood's historic commentary on AI themes.

+My real time notes included:

 **Good vs Evil:**